Solensia® A New Approach To Arthritis Pain In Cats

 What To Do When Your Cat Is In Pain

-Before 2013, when Zoetis was still the animal medications’ division of Pfizer Drug Company, they purchased three patents for monoclonal antibodies that targeted a particular messenger protein involved in nerve growth and nerve signal transmission, nerve growth factor (NGF).
+When Zoetis was still the animal medications’ division of Pfizer Drug Company, they purchased three patents for monoclonal antibodies that targeted a particular messenger protein involved in nerve growth and nerve signal transmission, nerve growth factor (NGF).
 One of them, tanezumab had been bioengineered to be used as a treatment to relieve arthritis pain in humans.
 Another, bedinvetmab (Librela®) was bioengineered to be accepted by dogs and a third one, frunevetmab (Solensia®) had been bioengineered to be acceptable for cats.

 You see – all mAb medications, when they are scrutinized by your or your pet’s immune system, must be recognized as not being something foreign to the body.
 If the immune system’s decision is that they are foreign, it will attempt to destroy them as quickly as possible.
 You can think of it as being required to be fluently in the language of the country you are visiting in order not to be immediately deported.
 All the current monoclonal anybody drugs of today, for humans or animals begin their genesis in a mouse.
 Then every protein related specifically to mice is removed and replaced by proteins only found in the species for which the drug is intended to be used.
-The product is then called a “chimeric antibody.
+The product is then called a “chimeric” antibody.

 What Happened To The One Pfizer Designed To Treat Arthritic Pain In Humans?